Weaver23PH/beerMAP/README.md

 # beerMAP
-A simple map of places selling beer, using OpenLayers 5
+A simple map of places selling beer, using OpenLayers 5, jQuery and Bootstrap